FabioHartmann/MEMES-E2/README.md

 Scenario Outline: Translate column to number

-Given the user enats to send the number of the column by letter When the Column is <Column>
+Given the user wants to get the number of the column by letter When the Column is <Column>
 Then the expected Result is <Result>